abdussamad007/java8-tutorials-corejava/README.md

         Think of a lambda expression as a shorthand way of writing an instance of a class that implements a functional interface.

+### Some inbuild bunctional interface Comparator and in Java 8, we have list of functional interfaces in
+java.util.function
+ #### Lets find some implementation from java.util.function.
+### Method reference written as :: (double colon)

+ * Print the below list as List<String> trees = Arrays.asList("First","Second","Third");
+    trees.forEach(t->System.out.println(t)); // print using lambda expression
+    trees.forEach(System.out::println);// print using Method Reference.

+    Above two statements print the same results.

+    This method reference is a shorthand way of writing the lambda expression.

+## Stream
+    ### Anotehr important concept of Java 8.
+Stream is isued to create a continuous flow of
+    data from a source .
+Stream is not a datastructure.

+    In Java, a stream is an object that gets its data from a source, but it doesn’t store any data itself.
+The data flowing through the stream can be operated on, multiple times if we want.

+    ### Once we’ve used a stream, we can’t reuse it.

+    * There are a variety of ways you can create a stream.
+    * Streams are for data processing.
+    * You’ll probably find you most often create streams from collections, arrays, and files.